bw-math/bw-math/docs/source/notes/probability/01_COMBINATORICS.rst

 Permutations
 ============

+Permutation
+    An *r*-element permutation of *n* things is an ordered selection or arrangement of *r* of them.

 Motivation
 ----------

-Three of your friends, Aletheia, Bertha and Cornelius, are running a foot race to determine who is the fastest.
-As a diligent statistician, rather than participate in the festitivities, you decide to turn into a bookie and take bets from your other friends on who is going to win the race.
+Three friends, Aletheia, Bertha and Cornelius, are running a foot race to determine who is the fastest.
+As a diligent statistician, rather than participate in the festitivities, you decide to turn bookie and take bets from your other friends on who is going to win the race.
 In order to assign odds to each outcome, you first have to know *how many ways* the race can finish.

 *Well*, my fellow statistician, how many ways *can* this race between Aletheia, Bertha and Cornelius finish?
 Before toggling the solution below, try and figure out the answer by listing each possible outcome and then totaling the number of results.